~ GATE OF THUNDER ~

 Gate's reputation as one of the greatest PC Engine shooters precedes it, and the list of merits to note in its favor is indeed a long one.
 The virtue that takes to the fore at once is the unforgettable audio.
 The game boasts spectacular music, from the heavy opening number and the tense Stage 2 track to the rockin' Dark City theme and the badass boss tune.
 Note that hard rock isn't all that's on offer here; reference the rhythmic Stage 3 tune and the somewhat eerie sixth-boss track.

 In addition to featuring one of the best shooter soundtracks ever, Gate boasts some of the genre's all-time coolest level concepts.
-Few other blast 'em ups put you in as tight a situation as Gate does in its very first strip, where you find yourself caught between the surface of a planet and the hull of a ten-screen-long starship.
+Few other blast 'em ups put you in as tight a situation as this one does in its very first strip, where you find yourself caught between the surface of a planet and the hull of a ten-screen-long starship.
 While many lesser shooters contain a typical "blow up a big ship piece by piece" stage, Gate has you mutilate a giant sea monster instead.
 And I can't think of another 16-bit sidescroller that at any point even comes close to having as much action as the insane Dark City stage, a level augmented by Megadethian riffs that make the experience of playing through it even more exciting.

 With sharp visuals, dynamic explosions, bold guitar riffs, and a shades-sporting hero, Gate goes beyond "stylish" and seems to carry itself with an air of cockiness.
 Featuring flawless mechanics and a relentless enemy armada, it's a brash, fearless shooter that backs up its attitude with quality and substance.
 I've beaten the game about a million times, yet it's still lots of fun to play.
-A remarkable effort just as enduring as it is intense, Gate has earned itself a spot among my five favorite shooters.
+A remarkable title just as enduring as it is intense, Gate has earned itself a spot among my five favorite shooters.

 The fifth board has you destroy waves of mechanical worms and insects before taking you underwater to battle a sea monster.